The time to strengthen the immune system is now – before seasonal symptoms strike.

 - Acts as an antioxidant and immune modulator – During stress or outside insult – a lot of “ricocheting bullets” known as free radicals are released that may damage healthy tissues not under attack.

 Vitamin C can mop up some of this stress – helping the body mount a full response to damage, a threat, or an invader.

 Vitamin C is also known to help upregulate or modulate a number of specific immune responses – helping our internal army work better against threats.
-When I use Vitamin C, numerous options are available, yet I commonly turn to C-1000 Plus by Progressive Labs for its cost per dose and its balance with bioflavonoid compounds.
+When I use Vitamin C, numerous options are available, yet I commonly turn to Vitamin C 1000mg with Rosehips by Nature’s Way for its cost per dose.
 For powerful support and boosted absorption, use Liposomal Vitamin C by QuickSilver Scientific.
 Despite higher costs of liposomal products, the technology tends to boost absorption of ingredients by 2x or more.